Grocer proposing huge expansion.

 Other Marketplace stores are in the works in Snellville, Dawsonville and Loganville.

 I contacted Glynn Jenkins, Director, Communications & Public Relations for Kroger, regarding the planned expansion at Embry Village.
 Jenkins offered no confirmation saying only "I have no information confirming the expansion of the Kroger Embry location to a Marketplace store."
-Jenkins added that it is the offerings of a Kroger that determined its classification as a Marketplace store, not its square footage.
+Jenkins added that it is the offerings of a Kroger that determine its classification as a Marketplace store, not its square footage.
 When I reasoned that a store's size would allow for its expanded offerings, and likely Marketplace qualification, Mr. Jenkins refused further comment.

 A neighborhood meeting was held this past Tuesday to present and discuss the plans (mandatory per DeKalb County Zoning Code prior to filing for re-zoning or Special Land Use Permit) and was hosted by Kroger, its attorneys, and Kimco, the shopping center's owner.